-Unlike for inclusive processes, in exclusive processes rather large differences in QED corrections can be expected between the lepton flavors even though the lepton masses are much smaller than the hard scale relevant to the decay or scattering.
+Unlike for inclusive processes, in exclusive processes rather large differences in QED corrections can be expected between lepton flavors even though the lepton masses are much smaller than the relevant decay or scattering hard scale.
 When the exclusive process is sensitive to infrared (IR) divergences, the cross section or the branching fraction for the process can be highly dependent on these IR scales~\cite{Bordone:2016gaq}, leading to disparate corrections.

 In exclusive processes a photon energy cut is required experimentally, and it theoretically forbids soft IR divergences in QED corrections.
 The regularized soft divergence becomes a large logarithm of the soft photon energy cut.
 Although the fine structure constant $\alpha\sim 1/137$ at the IR scale is small, when combined with the large logarithm it can give a non-negligible QED contribution.
 The significance of the soft photon corrections has been considered in exclusive $B$ decay processes, for example $B\to Dl\bar{\nu}_l$~\cite{deBoer:2018ipi}, $B\to l \nu_l$~\cite{Becirevic:2009aq} and $B\to l^+l^-$ decays~\cite{Buras:2012ru,Beneke:2019slt}.